Planner Has Poor Record of Notifying Office 365 Tenants About New Features

 Updated February 24, 2021

-As has become the norm with Planner, another change has crept into the application without anything being notified to Office 365 tenants.
-It’s a continuation of a sequence including:
+As has become the norm with Planner, another change has crept into the application without anything being notified to Microsoft 365 tenants.
+The new change increases the number of Planner labels available in a plan from 6 to 25.
+But the lack of notification is a continuation of a sequence including:

 - Highlighting when changes are made to the app and tasks in a plan.

 - Support in the Planner browser client for (limited) offline mode (also available in Planner for iOS).